 Charter Question #1: What framework (structure, process and/or partnership) should be designed and implemented to allow for the disbursement of new gTLD Auction Proceeds, taking into account the legal and fiduciary constraints outlined above as well as the existing memo on legal and fiduciary principles?
 As many details as possible should be provided, including any implementation guidance the CCWG may have in relation to the establishment of this framework as well as criteria for the selection / ranking of potential funding requests.

-The CCWG initially considered four possible frameworks (see previous section) that could be used to implement the disbursement of new gTLD Auction Proceeds.
-Although all four mechanisms are probably viable, after analyzing these potential frameworks in light of legal and fiduciary constraints and other criteria (see previous section) identified by the CCWG, the CCWG agreed to focus for this part of the Initial Report on mechanisms A and B, the two models or frameworks that is considers most promising to meet the constraints as well as criteria identified.
+The CCWG initially considered four possible mechanisms (see previous section) that could be used to implement the disbursement of new gTLD Auction Proceeds.
+Although all four mechanisms are probably viable, after analyzing these potential frameworks in light of legal and fiduciary constraints and other criteria (see previous section) identified by the CCWG, the CCWG agreed to focus for this part of the Initial Report on mechanisms A and B, that it considers most promising to meet the constraints as well as criteria identified.
 In addition, the responses touch on mechanism C, which some members supported considering further, which would need to be considered in further detail should this mechanism receive substantial support during the public comment period.
 This does not mean that mechanism D has been completely discarded, but a good rationale would need to be provided in response to the public comment forum for why this mechanism should be further considered.

 Mechanism A: A new ICANN Proceeds Allocation Department is created as part of ICANN Org dedicated to grant solicitation, implementation and evaluation (see detailed description in previous section).